MMK21Hub/hide-and-squeak/README.md

 ## Development setup

-1. Clone the repository
+1. Clone the repository and change into the repository's directory
-2. `yarn install` in the repository's directory
+2. Run `yarn install`
+3. Run `yarn run db:generate`

 ### Start the database